The Nest (1988 film): Plot

 Richard Tarbell, the sheriff of a small island town called North Port, wakes up one morning to find several cockroaches in his house.
 He goes to the airport to pick up Elizabeth Johnson, the daughter of town mayor Elias Johnson and a former girlfriend of Richard, who is returning from a four-year absence in time for her father's birthday.
 Strange occurrences are happening around town—the bindings of every book in the local library have been damaged, and several dogs have been reduced to bloody carcasses.

 Dr. Morgan Hubbard arrives to investigate the dog deaths.
 She places a trap containing a live cat as bait; a number of cockroaches are lured to the trap, wherein they attack and devour the cat.
 While Hubbard studies the insects, Elizabeth visits the local diner, owned by Richard's current girlfriend, Lillian.
-Homer, the local pest control agent, attempts to exterminate some cockroaches inside the establishment.
+Homer Birum, the local pest control agent, attempts to exterminate some cockroaches inside the establishment.

 Hubbard notes that the cockroaches can reproduce asexually, and her hand is wounded by cockroach bites.
 She sprays the insects with rotenone but is only able to kill them using a dosage lethal to humans.
 Elias suggests they evacuate the island, but Hubbard persuades him not to.
 Meanwhile, Richard shows a number of small objects found on a dog carcass to Homer, who identifies them as Periplaneta droppings.
 Richard's secretary Millie informs him that Hubbard worked in genetics at MIT, and that she performed illegal experiments.

 Elizabeth ventures into a cave and discovers equipment belonging to INTEC, a corporation with whom Elias made a deal to develop the island.
 After being chased from the cave by flesh-eating cockroaches, she and Richard confront Elias and Hubbard.
 When Elias demands that Richard cease his investigations, Richard resigns as sheriff.
 Several people are killed by the cockroaches, including diner employee Church, Homer's friend Jake, and the librarian Mrs. Pennington.